Terms & Conditions

 Although Continental is committed to providing customers with the highest possible quality of products and services, products may, on occasion, be found to be faulty or defective.
-In any such case the warranty for iiyama monitors is held with iiyama, they offer a three year on site UK warranty.
+In any such case the warranty for iiyama monitors is held with iiyama, they offer up to a three year on site UK warranty.
 For details of their warranty please go to their website www.iiyama.co.uk.

 Subject to the right of the consumers to return goods for refund under the Consumer Rights Act (Distance Selling) Regulations 2015, Continental does not sell products on a trial basis.
 We strongly recommend that our customers check suitability and specification of products before placing orders.

-In the event of Continental agreeing to accept the return for credit of unwanted products at its discretion (unless under the Consumer Protection (Distance Selling) Regulations 2000 and the Consumer Contract Regulations 2013), these must be returned with Continental's written agreement within 14 days of date of delivery.
+In the event of Continental agreeing to accept the return for credit of unwanted products at its discretion (unless under the Consumer Contract Regulations 2014), these must be returned with Continental's written agreement within 14 days of date of delivery.
 The goods must be unopened and in perfect resalable condition.
-Goods returned in these circumstances will be subject to a restocking fee of 15% of the sales value of the goods, or £20.00, whichever is the greater.
+Goods returned in these circumstances may be subject to a restocking fee.
+Examples of restocking fees can be seen below: